oobabooga/text-generation-webui/Pygmalion-chat-model-FAQ.md

 Put an image called `img_you.jpg` or `img_you.png` into the `text-generation-webui` folder.

-#### I have imported my character and can't see the `example_dialogue`.
+#### I imported my character but I can't see the `example_dialogue`.

 The `example_dialogue` from your JSON character is parsed, added to the chat history, and kept hidden.
-You can check it by downloading your chat history and seeing the lines before `<|BEGIN-VISIBLE-CHAT|>`, or by starting the web UI with the `--verbose` option that will make your prompts be printed in the terminal.
+To view it, you can either download your chat history and view the lines before `<|BEGIN-VISIBLE-CHAT|>`, or start the web UI with the `--verbose` option to print your prompts in the terminal.

-Note that for the example dialogue to be parsed correctly, your name in the web UI (usually `You`) must match your name in the example dialogue.
+Note that for the example dialogue to be parsed correctly, your name in the web UI (usually `You`) must match the name used in the example dialogue.

 #### Where are the `world_scenario` and `char_persona` fields?